OniDaito/MRes/README.markdown

 The **common** directory contains some supporting Python for the grabbing and wrangling of the data for our neural network.
 For most users, it's enough to know it spits out numpy arrays for our train, test and validate sets.

 ## Useful Resources

+Some useful links for these wanting to get started with neural networks related to structural biology.

 * [https://www.tensorflow.org/get_started/mnist/beginners](https://www.tensorflow.org/get_started/mnist/beginners)
 * [https://www.tensorflow.org/get_started/mnist/pros](https://www.tensorflow.org/get_started/mnist/pros)